Creative Writing Requirements

 Requirements for the Minor in Creative Writing

-The minor consists of seven courses total: four writing workshops and three courses in literature.
+The minor consists of seven courses in total: four writing workshops and three literature courses.

 The four writing workshops should include creative writing courses at the 200 level or above.
-These courses currently include English 278, 279, 280, 298, 378, 379, 380, and 386.
-Students may count Performance, Theater, and Dance 141 (Beginning Playwriting) as one of their creative writing workshops.
+These courses currently include English 278, 279, 280, 378, 379, 380, and 386.
+Students may count Performance, Theater, and Dance 141 (Beginning Playwriting), EN297, and EN298 as one of their creative writing workshops with advisor’s approval.
 The program does not count January courses or courses taken at other institutions toward the minor.

 The creative writing minor requires the student to complete three courses in English and American literature in addition to their writing workshops.
 When choosing literature courses, minors should work to develop their specific writing interests and aptitudes and to expose themselves to more unfamiliar styles and genres.
-Literature courses students might consider are Poetry and Power in the English Renaissance; American Poetry Now: Documentary Poetry; Early American Women Writers; Audre Lorde; and American Gothic Literature.
+Literature courses students might consider are Other Worlds: Speculative Fictions; Phillis Wheatley and her Literary Afterlives; Strange Natures: The Queer Landscapes of Early U.S. American Literature; Climate Fiction; Women, Science, and Politics in 17th-Century Poetry; and Staging Pirates and Captives.
 Students should consult with their minor advisor with any questions about these requirements.

 First priority for admission to English 278, 279, and 280 is given to declared majors and minors, first-years, sophomores, juniors, and seniors.